 I spent more than three months one year in an enforced almost immobile position because of complications from a back injury.
 When I finally started to recover and could be up and around again for part of the day, the recommended at home therapy was to walk as much as I was able to.
-As a surprise, my husband decided to build a walking path that would trail around our property and wind past the nearby wooded area.
-He took great pains to ensure that the surface of the walking path was smooth and level and that the path would take me past the garden areas that I love and had missed so much… alongside the little babbling brook and past all the froggy activity going on around our small pond.
-His thoughtful surprise turned my daily (sometimes very difficult and painful) exercise routine into something I could actually look forward to because there was always something new going on somewhere for me to see and enjoy.
+As a surprise, my family decided to build a walking path that would trail around our property and wind past the nearby wooded area.
+They took great pains to ensure that the surface of the walking path was smooth and level and that the path would take me past the garden areas that I love and had missed so much… alongside the little babbling brook and past all the froggy activity going on around our small ponds.
+Their thoughtful surprise turned my daily (sometimes very difficult and painful) exercise routine into something I could actually look forward to because there was always something new going on somewhere for me to see and enjoy.

 One day after yet another snowstorm, we started our journey down the path, and as I turned the first corner I was surprised to see a jaunty little snowman waiting to say hello.
 He was so cute and so unexpected, I burst out laughing.
-And then I thought about how my husband had taken the time on that frigidly cold day to pack the snow into the snowman shape (because it was too cold and the snow was too dry to roll) because he wanted to give me something cheerful and happy to see on my walk.
-He had even managed to find a bright red detergent bottle cap to use as the snowman’s hat and had walked deeper into the snow to gather twigs and pieces of dried plant material to serve as the snowman’s features.
-That day each time we came around again to that point of the path, seeing the snowman made me feel happy all over again and so thankful and grateful for my husband’s thoughtfulness.
+And then I thought about how my people had taken the time on that frigidly cold day to pack the snow into the snowman shape (because it was too cold and the snow was too dry to roll) because they wanted to give me something cheerful and happy to see on my walk.
+They had even managed to find a bright red detergent bottle cap to use as the snowman’s hat and had walked deeper into the snow to gather twigs and pieces of dried plant material to serve as the snowman’s features.
+That day each time we came around again to that point of the path, seeing the snowman made me feel happy all over again and so thankful and grateful for their thoughtfulness.

 After that, many more snowmen suddenly appeared at odd points along my path.
 Some were destroyed by rain, but in a few days another one would pop up again, and each one always brought a smile and a lift to my spirits.
 And every day when I headed out for a walk on my path, I was reminded of how much I am loved.
 And that it is possible to show love in so many ways.
 Showing you care doesn’t require expensive gifts or showy gestures.